sunahiri25/sign-language-recognition/README.md

 # Sign Language Recognition ☝️🤞🫳🤟👋

 ## Introduction
-Sign Language Recognition is a repository dedicated to developing machine learning models and systems for recognizing and interpreting sign language gestures.
-The goal of this project is to bridge the communication gap between individuals who use sign language as their primary means of communication and those who do not understand it.
+Sign Language Recognition is a repository that develops machine learning models and systems for recognizing and interpreting sign language gestures.
+This project aims to bridge the communication gap between individuals who use sign language as their primary means of communication and those who do not understand it.

 ## Features
 - Dataset collection: Dataset contains a collection of 30,192 images.
 This dataset can be accessed through the following URL: [ASL(American Sign Language) Alphabet Dataset | Kaggle](https://www.kaggle.com/datasets/debashishsau/aslamerican-sign-language-aplhabet-dataset).